 Table 2-8 shows the number of vessels with an assigned LLP license that fished in the parallel fishery from 2010 through 2018 by sector.
-Of the 160 vessels that participated in the parallel fishery from 2010 through 2019, 139 vessels had an LLP license.
-Of those 139 vessels, 132 vessels also had a designated FFP on the vessel.
-Of those 132 vessels, 22 were HAL and pot CP vessels, which already require both an LLP license with the correct endorsements and a designated FFP to participate in the parallel fishery.
-The remaining 120 vessels had both an LLP license and designated FFP and will have to continue to have an LLP license with the correct endorsements and a designated FFP to continue fishing in the parallel fishery under Alternative 2.
+Of the 138 vessels that participated in the parallel fishery from 2010 through 2018, 121 vessels had an LLP license.
+Of those 121 vessels, 111 vessels also had a designated FFP on the vessel.
+Of those 111 vessels, 24 were HAL and pot CP vessels, which already require both an LLP license with the correct endorsements and a designated FFP to participate in the parallel fishery.
+The remaining 91 vessels had both an LLP license and designated FFP and will have to continue to have an LLP license with the correct endorsements and a designated FFP to continue fishing in the parallel fishery under Alternative 2.
+It is likely these vessels, like in the GOA when a similar restriction was implemented in 2012, will continue to participate in the parallel fishery.
+In the GOA Pacific cod parallel fishery, the additional restrictions in the parallel fishery for Federal vessels does not appear to have had a dramatic effect on the number of participating vessels or their associated effort in the parallel fishery.

-As noted in Table 2-8, most of the LLP licensed vessels participating in the parallel fishery were pot/HAL CVs < 60 ft, but other vessels were trawl CVs, pot $CVs \ge 60$ ft, jig, and Amendment 80 vessels.
+As noted in Table 2-8, most of the LLP licensed vessels participating in the parallel fishery were pot/HAL CVs < 60 ft, but other vessels were trawl CVs, pot CVs \geq 60 ft, jig, and Amendment 80 vessels.
 Fishing activity by the LLP licensed vessels in the parallel fishery ranged from a low of nine vessels 2014 harvesting 3,769 mt of Pacific cod to a high of 35 in 2010 harvesting 2,717 mt of Pacific cod.
 The pot/HAL CV < 60 ft sector had the largest number of vessels participating in the parallel fishery, which ranged from 7 to 14 vessels.
 The range of harvest by these vessels was slightly less than 1,000 mt in 2013 to slightly over 3,700 mt in 2014.
 As noted in Table 2-9, the parallel fishery catch by pot/HAL CV < 60 ft vessels amounted between 10 percent and 32 percent of the final BSAI Pacific cod allocated to the sector.